Apple in 2018: Five questions we need to ask

 The result could be an iPhone line that's more varied than ever.
 This also raises the question of which older model Apple will keep as it moves to the next generation.
 Will it stick with all three new models?

-The adoption of the iPhone X look across three new models of iPhone suggests the home button may be on its way out quicker than we realized.
+The adoption of the iPhone X look across three new models of iPhone suggests the home button may be on its way out more quickly than we realized.

 How does Siri become relevant, especially in the home?